jquery-ui-rails/jquery-ui-rails/README.md

 now is refresh your browser, and your changes to jQuery UI are live in your Rails application.

-The [jquery-ui](https://github.com/jquery/jquery-ui) project accepts pull request as well.
+You can send pull requests to the [jquery-ui](https://github.com/jquery/jquery-ui) GitHub project straight out of your submodule.
 See also their [http://wiki.jqueryui.com/w/page/35263114/Getting-Involved](Getting Involved) guide.